backstage/backstage/plugins/catalog/api-report.md

 // src/components/EntityLayout/EntityLayout.d.ts:43:5 - (ae-forgotten-export) The symbol "EntityLayoutProps" needs to be exported by the entry point index.d.ts
 // src/components/EntityLayout/EntityLayout.d.ts:44:5 - (ae-forgotten-export) The symbol "SubRoute" needs to be exported by the entry point index.d.ts
 // src/components/EntityPageLayout/EntityPageLayout.d.ts:22:5 - (ae-forgotten-export) The symbol "EntityPageLayoutProps" needs to be exported by the entry point index.d.ts
-// src/plugin.d.ts:22:5 - (ae-forgotten-export) The symbol "ColumnBreakpoints" needs to be exported by the entry point index.d.ts
 ```